bhargavramdr/Wayne-Enterprises-Inc-Stock-Price-Predictor/README.md

 So, We are going to build him a predictor which will let him know the trend of his stocks for next days.**

-**In this project we take the last five days stock as a basis to project the next five days trend.**
+**In this project we take the last five days stock trend as a basis to project the next five days trend.**